rapidsai/cudf/CONTRIBUTING.md

 pip install pre-commit
 ```

-and then running:
+From within the repository, run:

 ```bash
 pre-commit install
 ```

-from the root of the cuDF repository.
-Now code linters and formatters will be
-run each time you commit changes.
+Now code linters and formatters will be run each time you commit changes.

 ## Attribution